DanielArmindo/VCard_ReactApp/README.md

 I believe that this approach provides not only a deeper understanding of React, but also develops transferable skills that make it easier to adapt to different frameworks that use React in the future.

+As far as the design of the application is concerned, it **was decided to keep the original layout from Vue.js**, since the focus is primarily on React's functionality and not on visual aesthetics.

 # Libraries Used

 This application used the following libraries (react is not mentioned as it is installed with vitejs):